 Despite these benefits, compliance with energy codes could be better.
 Initiatives for training, outreach, and enforcement to boost compliance are severely underfunded.
 However, some jurisdictions are finding ways to raise compliance rates even with constraints on their budgets and time.

 Now in its fifth year, the Standard Bearers Award is presented by IMT and the International Code Council (ICC), recognizing state and local jurisdictions and individuals who have raised compliance with energy codes and achieved energy reduction in buildings using smart, cost-effective strategies.

-Thinking about submitting for 2016?
-Award recipients will receive a travel stipend to attend the 2016 ICC Annual Conference and Public Comment Hearings in Kansas City, MO, where they will be honored at the ICC Awards Luncheon.
+Award recipients will receive a travel stipend to attend the 2016 ICC Annual Conference and Public Comment Hearings in Kansas City, Mo., where they will be honored at the ICC Awards Luncheon.

 The winners of the 2015 Standard Bearers Awards are:

 Illinois Department of Commerce and Economic Opportunity, Illinois Energy & Recycling Office

 Energy Code Leader